 - Federal funds from the Puget Sound Regional Council (PSRC)

 - Transportation Improvement Board (TIB) grants

 Building this project will take a thoughtful approach to minimize costs and still meet the project goals.

 - July 2022: Community Check-In Virtual Open House

-- Winter 2022: City kicks off engineering design of new concept
+- Jan.
+2023: City kicks off engineering design of new concept

 - TBD: Construction (pending funding)

 Due to the nature of this project, it is expected that the corridor will be constructed in phases as funding is secured.
 The complete funding package is expected to be a combination of city funds as well as state and federal grant funds.

 To stay connected on this project, subscribe to the Newport neighborhood category in the City’s Notify Me tool.